-- In the Harry Potter books, the Slytherin quidditch team captain tends to do this when he shakes hands with the Gryffindor captain at the begining of a match.
-In the first few books, Oliver Wood was able to give as good as he got, but Angelina and Harry (during their respective stints as captain in the later books) had to keep themselves from wincing.
+- In the Harry Potter books, the Slytherin Quidditch team captain tends to do this when he shakes hands with the Gryffindor captain at the beginning of a match.
+In the first few books, Oliver Wood was able to give as good as he got, but Angelina and Harry (during their respective stints as captain in Order of the Phoenix and Half-Blood Prince) had to keep themselves from wincing.

 - Skip Tyler, Jack Ryan's good friend, was described as giving overly powerful handshakes of the Does Not Know His Own Strength variety.